-- Satisfyingly Delicious with healthy fats and sweet earthy vegetables.
+- Satisfyingly delicious with healthy fats and sweet, earthy vegetables.

 - And it’s even vegan-friendly!

 - Cooking Fat.
 My absolute favorite cooking fat for this recipe is bacon grease.
 Yum, yum, yum!
+Coconut oil and olive oil are also yummy vegan options, although each lends this recipe a slightly different flavor.

 - Garlic.
-I’ve tried this recipe with both fresh garlic and granulated garlic and hands down, granulated garlic wins out every time.
+I’ve tried this recipe with both fresh garlic and granulated garlic, and hands down, granulated garlic wins out every time.

 Step 5.
 When the onions begin to brown slightly and turn translucent, add the chard.
 Cook, stirring every few minutes, until the chard wilts and the onions turn brown and caramelize.